 about the author

 Dr. Felienne Hermans is an associate professor at Leiden University in the Netherlands.
-She has spent the last decade researching learning and teaching programming.
-Felienne is an award-winning educator, the creator of the Hedy programming language for novice programmers, and a host of Software Engineering Radio—one of the world’s largest programming podcasts.
+She has spent the last decade researching programming, how to learn and how to teach it.